wtforms/flask-wtf/docs/config.rst

 ``WTF_CSRF_TIME_LIMIT``    Max age in seconds for CSRF tokens.
 Default is
                            ``3600``.
 If set to ``None``, the CSRF token is valid for the life of the session.
+                           If your webserver has a cache policy, make sure it is configured with at maximum this value, so user browsers won't display pages with expired CSRF tokens.
 ``WTF_CSRF_SSL_STRICT``    Whether to enforce the same origin policy by checking
                            that the referrer matches the host.
 Only applies to HTTPS requests.
 Default is ``True``.